Special ISR Sport Fishing Restrictions and Guidelines

 The following waters are catch and release only for the identified species:

-• The Hornaday River and its tributaries, for Arctic char
+• The Hornaday River and its tributaries, including Uyarsivik Lake, for Arctic char.

 • Waters within 500 meters of the centerline of the Inuvik-to-Tuktoyaktuk Highway, for Arctic Grayling, Burbot, Inconnu, Lake Trout, Northern Pike, Walleye, Lake Whitefish, and Cisco species.